projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 Then, write the following into the terminal and press enter:
 `print("Hello World!")`

 Lastly type in `EOF` and hit enter.
-Here “EOF” is used to indicate to the terminal that we are finished editing the file.
+Here "EOF" is used to indicate to the terminal that we are finished editing the file.

 Notice the structure of our command:
 1. The terminal recognizes "cat" and looks for what comes next